RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 * A librarian might recommend a similar book from a different author.

 ## Interpreting Models - P value

+"High temperature and High humidity reduce the transmission of COVID-19".
+* Article plotted the temperature on one axis, and R on the y axis, where a higher R means more spread.
+* A best-fit line showed that the higher the Temperature, the less the R value.
+* One way to check if it's random or not is to use a spreadsheet.
+* Then we picked a random value in a normal distribution.
+* Then we calculate the average and plot them to see if we get a similar distribution completely at random.
+* We do.
+* To be more confident, you need to look at more cities/data.
+100 cities is not enough.

+How might we decide if there's a relationship?
+* Pick a "null hypothesis" (No relationship).
+* Gather data of independent and dependent variables (temp and R).
+* What % of time would we see that relationship by chance?
+This is the p-value.

+We want the p-value to be very, very low.
+However, p-values are terrible.
+They don't measure the probability that the hypothesis is true.
+P-value doesn't measure the size of an effect or the importance of a result.

 ## Null Hypothesis Significance Testing
 ## Turn predictive model into something useful in production
 ## Practical exercise with Bing Image Search